ethan-w-roland/English-IPA/README.md

 Various phonetic transcriptions of English words in JSON format <br>
 Includes both Recieved Pronunciation and General American <br>
 Each source contains mappings from English Spelling to IPA <br>
+Sources that have multiple transcriptions per word have a JSON list <br>
+containing multiple transcriptions, as opposed to a simple string

 **Sources:**